DUNE-DAQ/daq-buildtools/docs/README.md

     "package_declared_by_user v1_2_3 e19:prof"
     )
 ```
 As the names suggest, `dune_products_dirs` contains the list of UPS product pools and `dune_daqpackages` contains a list of UPS products sourced when you first run `dbt-workarea-env` (described below).
-If you've already run `dbt-workarea-env` before editing the `dbt-settings` file, you'll need to log into a fresh shell and source `dbt-setup-env.sh` and run `dbt-workarea-env` again.
+If you've already run `dbt-workarea-env` before editing the `dbt-settings` file, you'll need to run `dbt-workarea-env --refresh`.
+If you updated a version of UPS packages in your `dbt-settings`, it's likely that you will get messages about version conflicts among UPS products.
+In this case, do `unsetup_all` first before retrying, or simply restart from a fresh shell by logging out and back in, setup daq-buildtools and run `dbt-workarea-env` again.

 ## Compiling
 We're about to build and install the `listrev` package. (&#x1F534; Note: if you are working with other packages, have a look at the [Working with more repos](#working-with-more-repos) subsection before running the following build command.)
 By default, the scripts will create a subdirectory of MyTopDir called `./install `and install any packages you build off your repos there.
 If you wish to install them in another location, you'll want to set the environment variable `DBT_INSTALL_DIR` to the desired installation path after the `dbt-workarea-env` command described below, but before the `dbt-build.sh` command.